 Using a SP domain name in accessControlOriginators means all AE-IDs and CSE-IDs matching the given domain name can be authorized.

-Ir is furthermore allowed to use wildcard character "*", in representations of CSE-ID and AE-ID.
+It is furthermore allowed to use wildcard character "*", in representations of CSE-ID and AE-ID.
 The scope of a "*" is terminated by a following "/" character.
 Table 7.1.3-2 shows examples of using wildcard characters in CSE-IDs and AE-IDs.

 Wildcard characters are not applicable to SP domain names, resource-IDs of <group> resources and Role IDs.